notofonts/noto-docs/src/general/videos.md

 - Publisher: ATypI
 - Event: ATypI 2016 Warsaw, Poland

 The Open Source Python Font Production Pipeline is a set of tools build by the open source community, including Google developers.
 It has been used by Google to produce Google's Noto font families.
-It can be used by anybody to automate their font production as well.
+It can be used by anybody to automate their font production.
 The pipeline takes various inputs (e.g., \*.glyphs files) and compiles them into multiple binaries (\*.TTF and \*.OTF files among others).
 This presentation is about why Google wanted to have an open source font toolchain, how the toolchain (aka pipeline) was architected, engineered and debugged and how Google uses it to produce and validate Noto fonts.

 ## Creating Noto for Google